fifiinart/LegendOfArylis/scenes/chapter1/Prologue.md

 Out of nowhere, I see a Hogosha come close.
 It spun its head around, before it spotted us.

-"Iroas!
+"Yusha!
 Go!
 I'll be fine!"
 Arylis cries.

 "No."

 I stand up, shakily, rusted sword in hand.
 The Hogosha's gun targets me.

-"Iroas!"
+"Yusha!"
 Arylis yells.

 Out of nowhere, Arylis shoots out her hand and a young girl surrounded by three golden flames rushes out of a rift marked with the symbol of light.

-*She was Lux, the sixth mage of Koralue.*
+*She was Hikori, the sixth mage of Heiko.*

 She stabs a glowing sword into the Hogosha, destroying it, before disappearing into a spirit, dashing into the sky.